zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 #### Portworx Software Upgrades

-  * Work with Portworx Support before planning major upgrades.
+  * Work with Portworx, Inc.'s support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrades.
   * Ensure there are [cloudsnaps](/reference/cli/cloud-snaps) that are taken for all the volumes.
-  * If you are using the Portworx DC/OS framework for deploying PX and running PX as OCI format container, follow this [link](/install-with-other/dcos/operate-and-maintain/upgrade-oci) to perform the upgrades.
+  * If you are using the the Portworx DC/OS framework for deploying Portworx and running Portworx as OCI format container, follow this [link](/install-with-other/dcos/operate-and-maintain/upgrade-oci) to perform the upgrades.
-  * If you are running PX as a systemd service, follow this [link](/install-with-other/dcos/operate-and-maintain/upgrade).
+  * If you are running Portworx as a systemd service, follow this [link](/install-with-other/dcos/operate-and-maintain/upgrade).

 #### DC/OS Upgrades

-* Work with Portworx Support before planning major upgrades.
+* Work with Portworx, Inc.'s support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrade.
 * Ensure there are [cloudsnaps](/install-with-other/dcos/operate-and-maintain/upgrade) that are taken.
 * Due to a [bug in DCOS](https://jira.mesosphere.com/browse/DCOS_OSS-2103) the Portworx service file will get removed after an upgrade.
 Please run `dcos portworx plan force-restart deploy portworx-deploy` after the DCOS upgrade to re-deploy the service file.
-* After the migration, relaunch PX and ensure that the entire cluster is online by running `pxctl status`.
+* After the migration, relaunch Portworx and ensure that the entire cluster is online by running `pxctl status`.
-* Check if the DC/OS services via marathon and any other frameworks can mount the PX volumes from the marathon UI or the DC/OS UI.
+* Check if the DC/OS services via marathon and any other frameworks can mount the Portworx volumes from the marathon UI or the DC/OS UI.

 #### OS upgrades and Docker Upgrades

-* Work with Portworx Support before planning major upgrades.
+* Work with Portworx, Inc.'s support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing the upgrade.
 * Ensure kernel-devel packages are installed after a OS migration.
-* If PX is run as a OCI container, Docker Upgrades and Restarts do not impact PX runtime.
-So recommend running PX as a OCI container.
+* If Portworx is run as a OCI container, Docker Upgrades and Restarts do not impact Portworx runtime.
+So recommend running Portworx as a OCI container.

 ## Day 3 Operations

 ### Handling Lost or Stale Nodes on the Cloud and On-Prem

-* Lost or Stale Nodes can be removed from the PX cluster for force-decommissioning the node from the cluster.
+* Lost or Stale Nodes can be removed from the Portworx cluster for force-decommissioning the node from the cluster.
 * The command used to remove a node is `pxctl cluster delete --force`.
 * For e.g., if a specific node is offline but it no longer exists, use `pxctl cluster delete --force node-id` to remove the node from the cluster.